fluxcd/website/README.md

 yarn
 ```

-Then run the site in "sever" mode:
+Then run the site in "server" mode:

 ```bash
 make serve